 “Offering a hand UP is better than offering a hand out.” ― Wayne Elsey, author of “Almost Isn’t Good Enough“

-For people in developing nations, the utility function of a purse is of primary concern and thus the no-longer-hip US handbag becomes a sought-after commodity.
+For people in developing nations, the overall utility of a purse is an individual’s primary concern, not the designer label or coloring.
+Thus your outdated US handbag becomes a sought-after commodity to hundreds of individuals.
 As demonstrated once more, our discarded products become items for resale and creating jobs.
-Although fashion critics may discredit last season’s purse, the life-changing impact it has is still as relevant as ever.
+Although fashion critics may discredit last season’s design, the life-changing possibilities it has are as relevant as ever.